 - have been banned in all restaurants in New York City since 2008

 - have been ‘superseded’ by ‘interesterified’ fats, which are also hydrogenated, and with a warped molecular structure

 Sources of Trans Fats include margerine, other fake forms of butter, and most processed foods such as cookies, cakes, crackers, ready-made meals and potato chips.

 Tip: Read the labels on every food packaged food product.
 Don’t buy it if it contains trans fat, and don’t buy it if there are any ingredients whatsoever that you don’t recognise or fully understand.

-The basic advice from the Paleo perspective is: Eat more avocado and olive oil.
+Top Primal Tip with regards to Dietary Fats: Eat more avocado and olive oil.
 Don’t be afraid of bacon, butter and coconut cream.
 Eat nuts and seeds in moderation.
 Say no to refined vegetable and legume oils.
 Avoid trans fats like the plague.
-All in the context of a low-carb diet, of course.
+All of this in the context of a low-carb diet, of course.

 Read the previous post, What’s So Good About Fat?
 And Why You Want to be a Fat Burner.
 (Also with a Free Printable.)

 Big thanks for all your Shares and for your Pins – every share helps spread the message about our Paleo Diet and Lifestyle.